 These fats increase cholesterol and cause, among other things, oxidative stress.

-Administered foods and fried fast foods are typical examples of foods containing trans fats and should avoid whenever possible.
+Administered foods and fried fast foods are typical examples of foods containing trans fats and should be avoided whenever possible.

 What About Proteins?